 Several mouse mutants being studied currently in the Tempel lab are involved in the transport of ions across excitable membranes.
 In deafwaddler mutant mice, even slight reductions in activity of the calcium ion pump PMCA2 cause high-frequency hearing loss in mice that is very similar to presbycusis in humans.
 In knockout mice that lack the genes Kv1.1 and Kv1.2, electrophysiology studies show that action potential transmission is altered in the auditory nuclei of these mice.
 Deafness in quivering mice is caused by mutations in a structural gene (spectrin beta 4) that anchors sodium channels at axon initial segments and at nodes of Ranvier.

 Tempel’s group also uses quantitative trait locus (QTL) mapping techniques to identify chromosomal regions that make certain strains of mice resistant to noise and DNA microarray techniques to identify genes that are differentially expressed between noise-resistant and non-resistant strains of mice.
 The aim is to identify genes that contribute to making these mouse strains very resistant to noise exposure.
+We have recently (2014) identified 10 chromosomal regions that contain genes that provide very strong noise in two different strains of mice.
 Homologous genes in humans may be targets for therapeutic intervention.

 University of Washington • Center on Human Development and Disability • Box 357920 • Seattle WA 98195-7920 USA • 206-543-7701 • email@example.com

 Copyright © 1996—2017 Center on Human Development and Disability.
 Updated: November 17, 2017